In Any Collaboration Data Ownership Is Typically Determined By

 Establish Data Governance Policies

-Data governance policies should be established to ensure that the data is managed in a consistent and responsible manner.
+Data governance policies should be established to check that the data is managed in a consistent and responsible manner.
 These policies should address issues such as data quality, data security, data access, and data retention.

 Monitor and Enforce the Agreement